1. Home

 4. iv) realize a “Global One Team” by fostering a sense of solidarity among management teams of the entire Shiseido Group and instilling the consciousness of participating in the running of the Company.

-To receive payments under the LTI, eligible parties are required to have served continuously in the position of Corporate Executive Officer or Executive Officer during a certain period set in advance.
+To receive payments under the LTI, eligible parties are required to have served continuously in the position of Corporate Executive Officer or Officer during a certain period set in advance.

 〔LTI schedule〕